Skip to main content

 While green hydrogen grabs headlines, the actual hydrogen market remains a grey hydrogen market driven by natural gas economics.
 For commodity investors, this means hydrogen pricing is effectively a derivative of natural gas pricing — with a conversion cost markup.

-Emerging Demand Signals
+Emerging Demand Indicators

 Despite the buildout delays, hydrogen demand is growing in specific niches: